davidnmora/time-map/app/components/PLANNING.md

 The big picture aim of this app is to let you explore geographic data over time.
 The map displays a moment in time, there will eventually be a timeline to show things over time.

-Practically speaking, we will want to be able to compose time periods and geographies.
+Generally speaking, we will want to be able to show geographies that correspond to a specific moment in time (or region in time, eventually).
+The data structure should be designed to make this easy to specify and to compose.

 ## General data structure (proposal)